Table of Contents

 In addition to green indicators, the mobile version also displays the orange circle, which indicates “Average” scores and overall is a little bit slower than the desktop version but still shows great results.

 More customization opportunities

 The distinguishing feature of Getwid Base is that it’s not packed with the whole range of pre-built standard pages, but it comes with some great pre-designed templates of particular Getwid blocks, which can be utilized in the way you need: galleries, icons set for services, tabs, sections, etc. You can style them right in the editor and reuse on the needed pages as reusable blocks:

 Also, Getwid Base isn’t packaged with tons of extra plugins.
-There are just the keystone Getwid plugin and Jetpack as a supporting multipurpose solution that you can optionally use with the theme.
-Depending on how you view things, it can be either an advantage or disadvantage.
+There are just the keystone Getwid plugin and Jetpack as a supporting multipurpose solution that you can optionally use with our Gutenberg free WordPress theme.
+Depending on how you view things, it can be either an advantage or a disadvantage.

 - The header introduction part is a Section block that encompasses an image, a few Advanced Heading blocks, a Paragraph block, an Advanced Spacer block and a Button Group block.
 You can surely alter it in any preferable way.

 For example, for a tryout, I’ve replaced the image, added a background gradient and applied a top divider: